joanllenas/ngx-date-fns/README.md

 ## Tree shaking date-fns

-You can selectively import pipes by calling them from `ngx-date-fns` package itself, as those were exported following the [SCAM structure](https://indepth.dev/emulating-tree-shakable-components-using-single-component-angular-modules/#creating-a-scam-for-the-capitalize-pipe), for example:
+The library itself is optimized to be tree-shakable by just importing `DateFnsModule.forRoot()` or selectively import pipes by calling them from `ngx-date-fns` package itself, as those were exported following the [SCAM structure](https://indepth.dev/emulating-tree-shakable-components-using-single-component-angular-modules/#creating-a-scam-for-the-capitalize-pipe), for example:

 ```typescript
 // app.module.ts